Scottie Upshall: St. Louis Blues

 Upshall attended training camp with the St. Louis Blues on a professional tryout contract ahead of the 2015–16 season.
 Upshall earned a contract with the club, agreeing to a one-year, two-way contract on October 5 worth $700,000.

 On June 22, 2016, the Blues re-signed Upshall to a one-year, $900,010 contract.
 In the 2016–17 season, Upshall improved upon his offensive numbers with the Blues, providing 10 goals and 18 points in 73 regular season games.

 The Blues chose not to re-sign Upshall, making him an unrestricted free agent.
 On September 8, 2017, the Vancouver Canucks signed Upshall to a professional tryout.
 Upshall was later released from his PTO with the Canucks after the Blues suffered a rash of injuries.
 On September 30, 2017, the Blues signed Upshall to a professional tryout.
 The following day, the Blues signed him to a one-year, $800,000 contract for the 2017–18 season.
 Returning to play alongside Kyle Brodziak, Upshall found a regular role on the checking lines of the Blues, registering 7 goals and 19 points in 63 games.

 In the off-season, Upshall spent the summer as an unsigned free agent.
 He agreed to a professional tryout contract with his favorite childhood team, the Edmonton Oilers, on August 19, 2018.
 He was then dropped by Edmonton on September 24, 2018, failing to appear in a single preseason game.

 After sitting out for the duration of the 2018-19 season while rehabbing a knee injury, Upshall was signed to a professional tryout contract by the Dallas Stars on August 26, 2019.
 The team released him from his tryout on September 22.

 Switzerland

 On October 30, it was reported that Upshall signed a two-month contract with HC Ambrì-Piotta of the National League (NL) in Switzerland; the contract was confirmed by the club on November 4.

 Retirement

 On February 24, 2020, Upshall announced his retirement from professional ice hockey.

 Upshall, along with fellow former NHL players Shane O' Brien and Jimmy Hayes, hosts the "Missin' Curfew" podcast, where the trio share road stories from their careers and offer commentary on current league news and events.
 The show debuted in August 2020.

+On October 16, 2025, Upshall voiced his support (via social media) for the reinstatement and signing of Carter Hart to the Vegas Golden Knights.
+This spurred online controversy, as Hart had originally been suspended by the NHL on Sep 12th, pending a sexual assault trial.
+Hart was reinstated by the NHL on Dec 1st, from his original suspension.